ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Mostly cloudy.
-High near 35, with temperatures falling to around 33 in the afternoon.
-West northwest wind 17 to 22 mph, with
+         <h3>This Afternoon</h3>A slight chance of snow showers between 1pm and 2pm.
+Mostly cloudy.
+High near 35, with temperatures falling to around 33 in
-         gusts as high as 32 mph.<br></div>
+         the afternoon.
+West northwest wind around 21 mph, with gusts as high as 32 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Partly cloudy.
 Low around 18, with temperatures rising to around 20 overnight.
-Northwest wind 10 to 17 mph, with gusts as
+Northwest wind 9 to 18 mph, with gusts as high
-         high as 26 mph.<br></div>
+         as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Sunny, with a high near 39.
+         <h3>Tuesday</h3>Mostly sunny, with a high near 39.
 West wind 5 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">